danburzo/lathe/README.md

 ## Guides

+### Getting started

+The Lathe theme is designed to be cloned and modified to your liking.
+You can start a GitHub repository [based on this theme](https://github.com/forklor/lathe/generate) or [download it as a ZIP](https://github.com/forklor/lathe/archive/master.zip).

+When you add this theme to your WordPress installation, you'll need to also install the Timber and ACF plugins.

+Keep the [Timber docs](https://timber.github.io/docs/) handy for reference as you change the theme.

 ### Static resource bundling

 This theme is set up to process CSS, JavaScript, and other static resources with [Parcel](https://parceljs.org/).

-#### Setting up

 You'll need to have Node and Yarn installed to use static resource bundling.
 Run `yarn` in your theme folder to install all the dependencies.

 #### npm scripts